Advancing MAPF Toward the Real World: A Scalable Multi-Agent Realistic Testbed (SMART): Abstract

 \section{Abstract}

 We present \textbf{S}calable \textbf{M}ulti-\textbf{A}gent \textbf{R}ealistic \textbf{T}estbed (\mymethod), a realistic and efficient software tool for evaluating Multi-Agent Path Finding (MAPF) algorithms.
-MAPF focuses on planning collision-free paths for a group of agents.
-While state-of-the-art MAPF algorithms can plan paths for hundreds of robots in seconds, they often rely on simplified robot models, making their real-world performance unclear.
+MAPF focuses on planning collision-free paths for a group of robots.
+While state-of-the-art MAPF planners can plan paths for hundreds of robots in seconds, they often rely on simplified robot models, making their real-world performance unclear.
 Researchers typically lack access to hundreds of physical robots in laboratory settings to evaluate the algorithms.
-Meanwhile, industrial professionals who lack expertise in MAPF require an easy-to-use simulator to efficiently test and understand the performance of MAPF algorithms in their specific settings. \mymethod fills this gap with several advantages: (1) \mymethod uses physics-engine-based simulators to create realistic simulation environments, accounting for complex real-world factors such as robot kinodynamics and execution uncertainties, (2) \mymethod uses an execution monitor framework based on the Action Dependency Graph, facilitating seamless integration with various MAPF algorithms and robot models, and (3) \mymethod scales to thousands of robots.
-The code is publicly available at \repolink.
+Meanwhile, industrial professionals who lack expertise in MAPF require an easy-to-use simulator to efficiently test and understand the performance of MAPF planners in their specific settings. \mymethod fills this gap with several advantages: (1) \mymethod uses physics-engine-based simulators to create realistic simulation environments, accounting for complex real-world factors such as robot kinodynamics and execution uncertainties, (2) \mymethod uses an execution monitor framework based on the Action Dependency Graph, facilitating seamless integration with various MAPF planners and robot models, and (3) \mymethod scales to thousands of robots.
+The code is publicly available at \repolink \ with an online service available at \url{https://smart-mapf.github.io/demo/}.